Perfume Strengths Explained

 With the seemingly countless variations of fragrances available to buy today its understandable that people can get confused with the concentration levels of a perfume.
 The fragrance concentration of a particular perfume refers to the fragrance’s strength.
-The higher the concentration the more pure the fragrance – it contains a greater amount of perfume oils and has a less alcohol content.
+The higher the concentration the more pure the fragrance – it contains a greater amount of perfume oils and less alcohol, therefore the cost of the fragrance is greater.
+Also the greater the concentration of perfume oils the greater the lasting power on the wearers skin (usually referred to as tenacity).

 Eau de Parfum